 - Safari 6.0

-Depending on your business use case (e.g. the need to support legacy browsers and regulatory requirements) you may need to opt for slightly different cipher suite configurations.
-The Mozilla SSL Configuration Generator may be used to obtain an optimal TLS configuration depending on your requirements using different browser “profiles” (modern, intermediate and old profiles).
+Depending on your business use case (e.g. the need to support legacy browsers and regulatory requirements) you may need to use slightly different cipher suite configurations.
+You may use the Mozilla SSL Configuration Generator to obtain an optimal TLS configuration using different browser profiles (modern, intermediate, or old).

 The following is a breakdown of the modern profile (oldest compatible clients: Firefox 27, Chrome 30, Internet Explorer 11 on Windows 7, Edge, Opera 17, Safari 9, Android 5.0, and Java 8).
 The syntax for enabling/disabling TLS protocols and cipher suites will vary slightly depending on the web server.

 # Enable TLSv1.2, disable SSLv3.0, TLSv1.0 and TLSv1.1 ssl_protocols TLSv1.2; # Enable modern TLS cipher suites ssl_ciphers 'ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA384:ECDHE-ECDSA-AES128-SHA256:ECDHE-RSA-AES128-SHA256'; # The order of cipher suites matters ssl_prefer_server_ciphers on;